-In software development, a lot of resource is spent creating new features designed to solving business problems, many of which are designed to improve the user’s digital experience.
+In software development, a lot of resources is spent creating new features designed to solve business problems, many of which are designed to improve the user’s digital experience.

 This challenge is amplified in software development environments with high volumes of user-experience upgrades being pushed out regularly.